Shama-Anpat/freshersbatch-jul22/README.txt

-This is README file of Assignments folder (from css-assignment branch).
+This is README file of Assignments folder (from js-assignment branch).
 Section 1 (HTML assignmets).